Skip to Content

 Can Child Support Take Your Entire Paycheck?

 However, if child support payments fall behind and child support arrears are owed, additional amounts may be deducted, which could create financial hardship.
-If you are struggling with child support payments or concerned about wage garnishment, our attorneys can help you explore modification options, repayment plans, or legal strategies to regain financial stability.
+If you are struggling with child support payments or are concerned about wage garnishment, our attorneys can help you explore modification options, repayment plans, or legal strategies to regain financial stability.
+Contact us today to schedule a consultation with a San Diego attorney.

 Can Child Support Be Modified?

-Yes!
-Child Support orders can be modified when significant life changes occur, such as a change in income, job loss, or increased financial needs of the child.
+Yes.
+Child support orders can be modified when significant life changes occur, such as a change in income, job loss, or increased financial needs of the child.

 To modify child support, a formal request must be filed with the court, and the requesting party must provide evidence demonstrating why a change is warranted.